 My favourite materials are recycled, pre-loved fabrics, and good quality artisan beads and other bits and pieces.
 Vintage fabric prints remind me of my childhood, colourful Indian cottons, sari silks and beads stir my soul, and as all my life I have been surrounded by books and music manuscript, their worn out pages are now incorporated into my art.

-I prefer natural, renewable materials, as my eco-warrior side is bothered by the oil used to create synthetic fabrics, and the ocean pollution from synthetic fibres.
-But I also believe passionately in reducing waste and recycling, so I will use a whole range of fabrics and fibres in my work: I prefer to make something beautiful out of recycled materials of all descriptions, rather than see them thrown away.
+I prefer natural, renewable materials, however I also believe passionately in reducing waste and recycling, so I will use a whole range of fabrics and fibres in my work: I prefer to make something beautiful out of recycled materials of all descriptions, rather than see them thrown away.

 The inspiration for my work comes from the materials and fabrics themselves, as well as my love of colour, pattern and texture.
 I love wild untamed landscapes, plants and trees (micrographs of their insides, and the bark and leaf patterns of the outsides), as well as ethnic and folk art and craft.